PAD

 Robert Shiller in his book, Irrational Exuberance, and elsewhere famously argues that due to emotion, stock prices in both bull and bear markets overshoot the prices warranted by future dividends and earnings.
 If such overshooting occurs, returns on stocks should be negatively Prior Average Dependent (PAD).
 In particular, lower than normal average returns in the past should be associated with higher than normal returns in the future.
 If so, negative PAD stock returns should improve the sustainability of disbursements.
 Persistently lower than expected returns that might otherwise require reductions in disbursements will tend to be offset by higher than originally expected returns in the future.

 When historic real returns are regressed on their prior averages the relationship is negative, and becomes more strongly negative as the length of the average increases up to 30 years.
 Due to inherent bias in such regressions, however, such a negative relationship would be obtained even if the returns are Independently and Identically Distributed (IID) over time.
 Nevertheless, the regression coefficients obtained could be sufficiently negative to provide evidence that stock returns are negative PAD, and that the results obtained are not just due to bias in the regressions.
-Such evidence can be provided by simulating a very large number of time series of returns that are known to be IID and are of the same length as the historic series for which the regressions have been made.
+Such evidence can be provided by simulating a very large number of time series of returns that are IID, have a similar annual probability distribution to the historic returns, and a similar length as the series for which the regressions have been made.
 Regressions can then be run on these simulated series to determine the likelihood of obtaining regression coefficients as negative as those for the historic series when returns are known to be IID.
 If the coefficients for the historic returns are sufficiently negative to be unlikely to be from IID returns, there is evidence that stock returns are negative PAD, despite the bias.
 These tests show that there is evidence that stock returns are negative PAD for a 30 year average.

 Negative PAD stock returns can affect the optimal allocation to stocks as PAD returns can make stocks more valuable relative to intermediates.
 When prior returns are equal to the expected IID return, the hedging benefit of PAD returns increases the optimal allocation to stocks by 10 to 20 percentage points depending on the reaction coefficient assumed for the expected return to the prior average.
 When the prior returns are the high values in the early or mid 1960s, however, it turns out that the adverse effect of these high prior returns offsets the hedging benefit of negative PAD returns.
 In this case, stocks are no longer more valuable relative to intermediates, and there is no change in the optimal stock allocation from IID stock returns.
 When the prior stock returns are abnormally low, there is a further increase in the optimal stock allocation beyond that due to the hedging benefit of PAD stock returns.

 When initial prior returns are equal to the expected IID return, the hedging benefits of PAD returns provide a meaningful improvement in sustainability.
-The improvement, however, is not as large as that obtained in the illustration by reducing the initial disbursement from 4.0% to 3.5% for IID returns.
+The improvement, however, is not as large as that obtained by reducing the initial disbursement from 4.0% to 3.5% for IID returns.
 More improvement than reducing the initial disbursement from 4.0% to 3.5% can be obtained, however, when the initial prior returns are as low as have been observed historically.
-When the initial prior returns are as high as have been observed historically the deterioration in sustainability is serious, but not as bad as increasing the initial disbursement from 4.0% to 4.5% in the illustration for IID returns.
-Thus, PAD stock returns provide a meaningful benefit for normal initial prior returns such as those that existed in 2018.
+When the initial prior returns are as high as have been observed historically the deterioration in sustainability is serious, but not as bad as increasing the initial disbursement from 4.0% to 4.5%, for IID returns.
+Thus, PAD stock returns provide a meaningful benefit for normal initial prior returns.
 Much larger benefits occur when prior returns are as low as sometimes in the past.
 Serious deterioration in sustainability occurs when prior returns are as high as have sometimes been observed.

 Evidence